 Where do you get your stories?
-The site of a bombing is an obvious one but human interest stories are everywhere the streets, past ruins of shelled buildings, looking for someone to interview in this deserted town below a grey sky.
+The site of a bombing is an obvious one but human interest stories are everywhere

+Below: Ukrainian soldier in Kharkiv the streets, past ruins of shelled buildings, looking for someone to interview in this deserted town below a grey sky.